Am I eligible for Mullany e-Mentoring?

 What is a mentor?

-A mentor is someone who is either studying or working in life sciences and volunteers to give up their time to help support you in many different ways.
+A mentor is someone who is either studying or working in life sciences or STEM professions and volunteers to give up their time to help support you in many different ways.

-What life science area is my mentor likely to be based within?
+What science area is my mentor likely to be based within?

 We try to match you with a mentor who is studying or working in an area that you are interested in.
-All of our mentors work or study in lots of exciting different areas of life science, and some examples of where they're based can be found here.
+All of our mentors work or study in lots of exciting different areas of life sciences and STEM, and some examples of where they're based can be found here.

 How do I contact my mentor?